sorted-tech-io/libusbp/README.md

 ## Building from source on Windows with MSYS2

 The recommended way to build this library on Windows is to use [MSYS2](http://msys2.github.io/).
-These instructions assume you are building a 32-bit binary.

-After installing MSYS2, select "MinGW-w64 Win32 shell" from the Start Menu.
+After installing MSYS2, launch it by selecting "MSYS2 MinGW 32-bit" or "MSYS2 MinGW 64-bit" from the Start Menu.
 Then run this command to install the required packages:

-    pacman -S mingw-w64-i686-toolchain mingw-w64-i686-cmake
+    pacman -S $MINGW_PACKAGE_PREFIX-{toolchain,cmake}

+If pacman prompts you to enter a selection of packages to install, just press enter to install all of the packages.

 Download the source code of this library and navigate to the top-level directory using `cd`.
 Then run these commands to build the library and install it: